List of awards and nominations received by Zhao Wei

-This is a list of awards and nominations for Zhao Wei, whose acting career in motion pictures, television, and music career in mandpop recording.
+This is a list of awards and nominations for Zhao Wei's acting career in motion pictures, television, and her music career in mandopop recording.

 On 27 May 2010, the 13th Shanghai International Film Festival announced that Zhao would make her comeback as a judge on the panel, alongside John Woo, Leos Carax, Amos Gitai, Bill Guttentag, Yōjirō Takita and Wang Xiaoshuai.
 On 12 June 2010, Zhao attracted immense media attention and cheers from her fans throughout the day at the Shanghai International Film Festival, and she stated that she was pleased to see such a good turnout from the press.

 On 19 July 2011, the 20th Golden Rooster and Hundred Flowers Film Festival announced the Retrospective honoured actress, Zhao.
 The Retrospective will present Zhao's films on screen.
 On 6 August, Zhao was recruited as vice-president of China Television Actors Guild.

 In July 2016, she was named as a member of the main competition jury for the 73rd Venice International Film Festival, alongside Sam Mendes, Lorenzo Vigas, Nina Hoss, Gemma Arterton, Laurie Anderson, Joshua Oppenheimer, Chiara Mastroianni and Giancarlo De Cataldo.

 In September 2017, she was named as a member of the main competition jury for the 30th Tokyo International Film Festival, alongside Tommy Lee Jones, Reza Mirkarimi, Martin Provost and Masatoshi Nagase.

 In March 2018, Zhao Wei was named as a member of the finale-round jury for the 9th China Film Directors Guild Award, alongside Zhang Yimou, Li Shaohong and other directors.